3v401/HPC_tools/Containerization/Apptainer/README.md

   1. First, let's move to the folder $SCRATCH
   2. Create a folder where we will save our container `jureca_containers`
-  3. Run the following command:
+  3. Move `jureca_containers` and run the following command:
 `TMPDIR=$SCRATCH/jureca_containers apptainer pull $SCRATCH/jureca_containers/jax.sif docker://nvcr.io/nvidia/jax:24.10-maxtext-py3`

-The container will start ... (explain the process).

-Once downloaded, move to `cd $SCRATCH/jureca_containers` and activate a shell by doing:
+Once downloaded, activate a shell by doing:
 `apptainer shell jax.sif`.
 You will get a terminal like the following.
 You will see that you have the container active.

 (pic1)

 Nonetheless, this container doesn't have access to EasyBuild features because is an isolated environment.
-How do we link the libraries, folders and declare the necessary variables to make EasyBuild work in out container as well?
+How do we link the libraries, folders and declare the necessary variables to make EasyBuild work in our container as well?

+(pic2)

 #### Declaration